draketmoore/chessbot/README.md

 This system only works when the game begins from a known board state.
 In order to gain more flexibility, I saved the image of each chess square after every move and used it to train an image classifier in order to systematically detect what piece resides on each chess square for any board state.
+Code available in "image_classifier" branch.

 ## Manipulation
 By controlling the robot arm to operate in a crane-like movement, I was able to avoid unwanted contact with any surrounding pieces and perform each move correctly.